pinterestPinterestamazonAmazoninstagramInstagram

 Ingredients

-Soft sweet potato sourdough dinner rolls baked until golden brown.
+Soft sweet potato sourdough dinner rolls with golden tops in a baking dish

 Sweet Potato Sourdough Rolls